Rocowoco/financial-accounting/README.md

 financial-accounting/
 │
 ├── apps/
-│   ├── budgets/         # Application for managing budgets
-│   ├── categories/      # Application for managing transaction categories
-│   ├── transactions/    # Application for managing income and expenses │   └── usettings/       # Application for managing user settings
-│
+│   ├── budgets/         # App for managing budgets: setting limits by categories and periods │   ├── categories/      # App for managing categories for transactions and budgets │   ├── reports/         # App for managing reports: graphs, charts and statistics on income and expenses │   ├── transactions/    # App for managing income and expenses: adding, editing and deleting transactions │   ├── users/           # App for managing users: registration, authentication, profile editing │   └── usettings/       # App for managing user settings: currency selection, language, date format │
 ├── finaccounting/       # Main Django project configuration ├── templates/           # HTML-files for apps